Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

-Online therapy is as effective as in-person therapy for most common conditions.
-Here is how the major platforms compare on cost, provider types, insurance, and satisfaction.
+Research suggests online therapy is comparable to in-person care for most common concerns.
+Here is how the major platforms compare on cost ranges, provider types, insurance acceptance, and clinical fit.

-• Depression: Multiple meta-analyses show online CBT is as effective as in-person CBT for mild to moderate depression.
+• Depression.
+Multiple meta-analyses show online CBT is comparable to in-person CBT for mild to moderate depression.

-• Anxiety disorders: A 2020 meta-analysis in the Journal of Anxiety Disorders found no significant difference between online and face-to-face outcomes.
+• Anxiety disorders.
+A 2020 meta-analysis in the Journal of Anxiety Disorders found no significant outcome difference between online and face-to-face CBT.

-• PTSD: APA guidelines recognize video-based trauma therapy as effective.
+• PTSD.
+APA guidelines recognize video-based trauma therapy.
 CPT and prolonged exposure work well via telehealth.

-• Insomnia: Online CBT-I (CBT for insomnia) shows strong outcomes comparable to in-person delivery.
+• Insomnia.
+Online CBT-I shows outcomes comparable to in-person delivery.

-• Severe psychosis: Active psychotic episodes require in-person assessment and potentially inpatient care.
+• Severe psychosis.
+Active psychotic episodes typically require in-person assessment and possibly inpatient care.

-• Some forms of EMDR: Bilateral stimulation can be adapted for telehealth, but some clinicians prefer in-person delivery for complex trauma.
+• Some EMDR.
+Bilateral stimulation can be adapted for telehealth, but some clinicians prefer in-person for complex trauma.

-• Group DBT skills: The group component of DBT benefits from in-person interaction, though telehealth groups have shown acceptable outcomes.
+• Group DBT skills.
+The group component benefits from in-person interaction, though telehealth groups can work.

-• Young children: Play therapy and child assessment often require physical presence and observation of nonverbal behavior.
+• Young children.
+Play therapy and pediatric assessment often require physical presence to observe nonverbal behavior.

 FeatureBetterHelpTalkspaceCerebral